astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `propose_new_owner`

-Creates a request to change ownership.
-The validity period of the offer is set in the `expires_in` variable.
+Create a request to change contract ownership.
+The validity period of the offer is set by the `expires_in` variable.
-Only contract owner can execute this method.
+Only the current contract owner can execute this method.

 ```json
 {